Ideal Optical Flux Lattices: Introduction

 While the emergent magnetic field in OFLs has a nonzero average, it is typically spatially varying, so these lattices cannot directly reproduce the uniform continuum Landau levels.
 In particular, if only two internal levels are coupled the local magnetic field must vanish within the unit cell\cite{cooper2011optical}, so the field must have very large spatial variations.
 To mimic continuum Landau levels more closely, OFLs have been proposed using $N>2$ internal states\cite{cooper2012designing}, which converge quickly to the continuum Landau levels with increasing $N$.
 However, experimental implementations\cite{cooper2013reaching,LauriaKCB24} quickly become more cumbersome, requiring multiple frequencies of the light field to control the various interspecies couplings, which can lead to enhanced losses through light scattering.

 In this paper, we take a different approach, and show how OFLs using just two internal states can be designed to host robust Abelian and non-Abelian FQH phases.
 We draw on theoretical work inspired by advances in two-dimensional electronic platforms, such as the moiré materials formed from graphene or TMDs.
-The prevalence of non-trivial band geometry in these platforms has led to a deeper understanding of the general properties of a single-particle band that are desirable in order to stabilize FQH states\cite{wang2021exact,ledwith2023vortexability,estienne2023ideal,TarnopolskyPRL2019MATBG,liu2025theory,FujimotoPRL2025HighVortex,LedwithPRR2020TBG,ChongPRL2024FCITMD,DongPRL2023CFL,ReddyPRB2023FCITMD,JacksonNatCom2015GeoStab,ClasssenPRL2015PMDuality,LedwidthPRL2022FamIdeal}.
+The prevalence of non-trivial band geometry in these platforms has led to a deeper understanding of the general properties of a single-particle band that are desirable in order to stabilize FQH states\cite{wang2021exact,ledwith2023vortexability,estienne2023ideal,TarnopolskyPRL2019MATBG,liu2025theory,FujimotoPRL2025HighVortex,LedwithPRR2020TBG,ChongPRL2024FCITMD,DongPRL2023CFL,ReddyPRB2023FCITMD,JacksonNatCom2015GeoStab,ClasssenPRL2015PMDuality,BrunoPRB2021FlatChern,TomokiPRB2021TraceCondnLLL,MoralesPRL2024MATTMD}.
 A prominent notion emerging from these considerations is that of ``ideal'' bands, which are ``vortexable'', and consequently allow for the appearance of exact FQH states for short-range interactions, generalizing the Laughlin state in the lowest Landau level to exact states in these bands.

 Our principal result is to present a generic mechanism for creating essentially flat and ideal Chern $|C|=1$ bands, upon introducing an additional scalar potential to OFLs.
 This additional scalar potential can be used to tune the flatness of the band to a high precision.
 These flat bands host fractional quantum Hall phases in the presence of repulsive interactions, and can be realized with currently existing experimental tools in optical lattices using vector polarizability.

+{A central result within this framework is the construction of a dark-state OFL whose adiabatic Hamiltonian is \emph{exactly} of Aharonov-Casher (AC) form (see Sec.~\ref{sec:darkofl}).
+While the AC Hamiltonian has served as a theoretical ideal for flat bands~\cite{aharonovGroundStateSpin1/21979,MoralesPRL2024MATTMD,shiAdiabaticApproximationAharonovCasher2024}, prior realizations have only approximated this structure.
+The dark-state OFL constructed here achieves it exactly in the adiabatic limit, yielding perfectly flat, exactly vortexable Chern bands as an analytical result rather than a numerical observation.
+This constitutes a physically realizable benchmark for ideal band physics, and offers a tunable, well-characterized platform in which the AC limit is achieved precisely.}

 The outline of the paper is as follows.
 In Sec.~\ref{sec:ofl} we provide background on optical flux lattices, emphasizing their description as reciprocal space tight-binding models.
 We then describe the concepts of ideality in Sec.~\ref{sec:ideal}, and explain how to use these to design ideal OFLs.
 We provide explicit examples of these design principles in Sec.~\ref{sec:examples}, including also for dark-state optical flux lattices.
 In Sec.~\ref{sec:strongly}, we demonstrate their utility for stabilizing Abelian and non-Abelian FQH states.